vinstic-myshell/myshell-doc-en/product-manual/robot-creative-workshop.md

 ## Personalized Voice Cloning (Limited Trial)

 Upload a 1-3 minute audio clip and clone anyone's voice.
-The current version only supports English voice cloning.
+The current version only supports cloning English voices.
 Accent, speech rate, emotion cloning, and more language cloning will be available soon!

 For preparation before uploading audio, please refer to the following tips:

 * The quality of the audio is more important than the length.
 A 1-3 minute audio clip is enough to produce a realistic cloned voice.
 Longer clips may not significantly improve the effect.
 * A high-quality audio clip has the following characteristics: minimal background noise, a single speaker, and a stable tone and emotion.
 Therefore, to clone a more similar voice, please ensure the quality of the audio.

 After cloning, you can preview the result.
-We provide feedback links on the page.
+We provide a feedback link on the page.
 If you are not satisfied with the effect, please feel free to give us feedback.
-We will further optimize our cloning function based on your feedback!
+We will further optimize our cloning function based on your feedback.

 ## External Knowledge Base

-The knowledge base is like the robot's external brain, providing it with knowledge beyond ChatGPT and public datasets, and enabling it to have stronger capabilities in specific fields.
+The knowledge base is like the robot's external brain, providing it with knowledge beyond ChatGPT and public datasets, and giving it stronger capabilities in specific fields.

 Use cases: Access project/product documents to answer ad hoc questions from users/partners; access academic literature to become an expert in that field; access someone's blog or tweets to become a digital life, etc.

-Currently, Gitbook link uploads and website parsing (currently only one layer of text can be parsed) are supported first.
+Currently, Gitbook links and website parsing (only one layer of text parsing for now) are supported first.
 Support for more input forms (offline documents, text, Notion) is under development.

 ## Future Plans